NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 ## Associations

 1. How might you associate a person with their aunt or uncle?
 (Hint: "Facet" is the term the SSGT uses for code table codes.
-Play with the search options there to find this.)
+Play with the search options there to find this.
+Wayfarer won't be a help with this.)
 2. Write up a little XML or JSON, or even YAML, showing this object.

 ## Roles

-1. How many kinds of roles can an item play?
+1. How many kinds of roles can an "item" play?
 What are they?
 (Hint: Kinds of roles refers to types.)
 2. How many different elements can represent these kinds of roles?
 What are they?
 (Hint: Wayfarer is the best tool for this.)

 ## Code Tables